How Do I Coat Fried Breaded Zucchini Better?

 I received an email from Glenn asking “how to coat fried breaded zucchini better”.

-“My father just asked how to make the breading on fried zucchini stick (better)?
+He asked, “My father just asked how to make the breading on fried zucchini stick (better)?
 He just made some but the bread crumbs didn’t stick to the zucchini very well.
 He dipped zucchini slices into egg and then bread crumbs.
 The bread crumbs ended up kinda burned, oiley and fell off, but the zucchini was fine.
 Thanks for any tips you can give.”

 Breading Vegetables For Frying